OpenVoiceOS/ovos-color-parser/README.md

 - **Translation to RGB**:
     - Warm colors: Increase red or red and green channels.
     - Cool colors: Increase blue or decrease red.
-- **Strategy**: Adjust the balance between red, green, and blue to match the warmth or coolness described.
-For example, a "warm gray" would have a slight increase in red, while a "cool gray" would have a hint of blue.

 </details>